-Type of International Student Minimum Required Credits for Full-time Enrollment If enrolled in this number of credits: International Students may take a maximum of this many online credits
+Type of Minimum Required If enrolled in this International Students may take International Credits for Full-time number of a maximum of this many online Student Enrollment credits: credits

 Graduate Student 9 3

 9 12 6

 15 9

 Graduate Assistant 6 6 3

 9 6

 In limited circumstances, international students may be eligible to enroll in fewer credits than described above.
-Requests under any of the following circumstances must be submitted to OISS before the start of the academic term and are subject to OISS approval.
+Requests under any of the following circumstances must be submitted to ISSS before the start of the academic term and are subject to ISSS approval.

-- Students with documented medical illness or other concerns should contact OISS to discuss options for a reduced course load. - Graduate students who have completed all coursework except their culminating experience may be eligible to enroll in only three credits during the semester in which they intend to graduate and may submit an International Student Reduced Enrollment Request Form, via their Grad Rebel Gateway Account on the Forms tab under Additional Forms, to request approval from the Graduate College and their academic program. - Doctoral students who have advanced to candidacy may be eligible for enrollment in only three credits per semester while still maintaining F-1 or J-1 status may may submit an International Student Reduced Enrollment Request Form, via their Grad Rebel Gateway Account on the Forms tab under Additional Forms, to request approval from the Graduate College and their academic program. - Please note that all students holding a graduate assistantship must enroll in a minimum of six credits each semester without exception.
+- Students with any enrollment concerns documented medical illness or other concerns should contact ISSS to discuss options for a reduced course load. - Graduate students who have completed all coursework except their culminating experience may be eligible to enroll in one to three graduate credits (per program requirements) during the semester in which they intend to graduate and may submit an International Student Reduced Enrollment Request Form, via their Grad Rebel Gateway account on the Forms tab under Additional Forms, to request approval from the Graduate College and their academic program.
+These students must also submit a "Proof of Graduation" request to UNLV International Student and Scholar Services (ISSS).
+Please note that unless stipulated otherwise in program handbooks, all students should enroll in at least three graduate credits in their graduating semester. - Masters students completing thesis requirements and Thesis students who have an approved prospectus form may be eligible for enrollment in only three graduate-level thesis credits per semester while still maintaining F-1 status.
+They may submit an International Student Reduced Enrollment Request Form, via their Grad Rebel Gateway account on the Forms tab under Additional Forms, to request approval from the Graduate College and their academic program. - Doctoral students who have advanced to candidacy may be eligible for enrollment in only three credits per semester while still maintaining F-1 or J-1 status.
+They may submit an International Student Reduced Enrollment Request Form, via their Grad Rebel Gateway account on the Forms tab under Additional Forms, to request approval from the Graduate College and their academic program. - Please note that all students holding a graduate assistantship must enroll in a minimum of six credits each semester without exception and are not eligible to complete the International Student Reduced Enrollment Request Form. - The policy for International Student Reduced Enrollment Request pertains to F-1 status maintenance at UNLV only; approval of this form does not impact full-time status equivalency for financial aid or administrative purposes.
+Approval of the International Student Reduced Enrollment Request in conjunction with enrollment in at least one to three graduate-level credits will be considered full-time enrollment as per§ 214.2(f)(6)(i)(A).